ramarquez1992/Chicken/README.md

 ---

 ## A social experiment...
-\#Chicken is an online community space where users compete for time on a stage.
+ChickenTalk is an online community space where users compete for time in the Spotlight.

-The stage holds a 1-on-1 conversation in front of an audience that may chat among themselves.
-After a set period of time the audience votes on who they think should remain on the stage.
-One user gets voted off the stage and another is pulled at random from the audience.
+The Spotlight holds a 1-on-1 real-time video conversation that all other users (the Audience) can see.
+The Audience may participate in text chat amongst themselves.

+The Audience votes on who they think should remain in the Spotlight.
+After a set period of time the user in the Spotlight with fewer votes get kicked off, and another user is pulled in from the queue to compete in the Spotlight.
+This concludes the round, and another begins.

+This is a social experiment.
+A blank slate.
+What does the world want to see.
+Want to hear.

 ---

 ## Multi-tiered web application leveraging:
-- HTML5, CSS3 w/ SASS
+- HTML 5, CSS 3 w/ SASS
 - JSPs, JavaScript, jQuery, AngularJS, AJAX
-- WebRTC, Temasys Skylink, WebSockets
+- WebRTC, PubNub, WebSockets, Temasys Skylink
-- Java 1.8, Spring (MVC, Security, SpEL), Hibernate, Jackson
+- Java 8, JSTL, Spring (MVC, Security, SpEL), Hibernate, Jackson
-- S3, OracleDB on RDS
+- OracleDB on RDS, S3
 - Tomcat on EC2

 ---